jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

   self.assertIsInstance(False, bool)

-The `unittest.TestCase.assertIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertIsInstance>`_ :doc:`method </functions/functions>` checks that the first input given is an instance of the :doc:`class </classes/classes>` given as the second input.
+The `unittest.TestCase.assertIsInstance <https://docs.python.org/3/library/unittest.html?highlight=unittest#unittest.TestCase.assertIsInstance>`_ :ref:`method<functions>` checks that the first input given is an instance of the :doc:`class </classes/classes>` given as the second input.
 It is like asking the question ``is False an instance of bool?``

 From the tests I see that `False <https://docs.python.org/3/library/constants.html?highlight=true#False>`_ is a `boolean <https://docs.python.org/3/library/functions.html#bool>`_